oashtari/TIL/Rust/zero_2_prod.md

 It will take some time for DigitalOcean to provision a Postgres instance.
 In the meantime we need to figure out how to point our application at the database in production.

+#### How to inject secrets using environment variables

+The connection string will contain values that we do not want to commit to version control - e.g. the user- name and the password of our database root user.
+Our best option is to use environment variables as a way to inject secrets at runtime into the application environment.
+DigitalOcean’s apps, for example, can refer to the DATABASE_URL environment variable (or a few others for a more granular view) to get the database connection string at runtime.

+This allows us to customize any value in our Settings struct using environment variables, overriding what is specified in our configuration files.
+Why is that convenient?
+It makes it possible to inject values that are too dynamic (i.e. not known a priori) or too sensitive to be stored in version control.
+It also makes it fast to change the behaviour of our application: we do not have to go through a full re-build if we want to tune one of those values (e.g. the database port).
+For languages like Rust, where a fresh build can take ten minutes or more, this can make the difference between a short outage and a substantial service degradation with customer-visible impact.

+Before we move on let’s take care of an annoying detail: environment variables are strings for the config crate and it will fail to pick up integers if using the standard deserialization routine from serde.
+Luckily enough, we can specify a custom deserialization function.

+Let’s add a new dependency, serde-aux (serde auxiliary) and let’s modify both ApplicationSettings and DatabaseSettings

+# February 23, 2023

+#### Connecting to Digital Ocean's Postgres Instance